-Sometimes, a character is hated simply for their own characteristics—because he's annoying, because he came in after the show Jumped the Shark, because she's a raging Mary Sue and gets too much attention, or because he's the replacement of a fan favorite.
-The list goes on.
-But sometimes a character—even one who was tolerated or even loved before—can become as viciously hated as any Scrappy for a reason that has nothing to do with their actual character: Shipping.
+Usually a character is hated for, well, their characteristics — because he's annoying, because he came in after the show Jumped the Shark, because she's a raging Mary Sue and gets too much attention, because he's the replacement of a fan favorite; the list goes on.
+But sometimes a character — even one who was tolerated or even loved before by a general fandom — can become as viciously hated as any Scrappy for a reason that has nothing to do with their actual character: Shipping.

 Hate shrines.
 Death Fics.
 Revenge Fics of varying degrees of cruelty and sadism.
-Fics where the formerly sweet and loyal character cheats on the heroine with her two best friends and proceeds to murder her teammates, just so she can be with the Jerk with a Heart of Gold, or the Stalker with a Crush, the actual villain, her cousin, or even her brother, or whomever else the fan may prefer that she be with.
+Fics where the formerly sweet and loyal character cheats on the heroine with her two best friends and proceeds to murder her teammates, just so she can be with the Jerk with a Heart of Gold, the Stalker with a Crush, the actual villain, her cousin, her brother, or whomever else the fan may prefer that she be with.
 Again, the list goes on.
-Even people who know nothing about the work (or in some cases even the genre) know one thing: much of the fandom utterly hates this character, and it's for a very clear reason: he or she dared to get in the way of their OTP.
+Even people who know nothing about the work (or in some cases even the genre) know one thing: much of the fandom utterly hate this character, and it's for a very clear reason - he or she dared to get in the way of their OTP.

 All of the main characters in Harem Series run the risk of suffering this to varying degrees (depending on their popularity) in order to rationalize a fanfic author's ship.
 The most likely haremette to suffer this is the lead female, since she's most often the girl who wins.
 After all, why should there be any hatred for the other characters if the author's OTP has been made canon?
 The Unlucky Everydude male lead... can be spared the brunt of hatred since he'll usually compose one-half of an author's OTP.
 On the other hand, the male lead will also take more hatred for either being a Vanilla Protagonist, or for (by definition of the Harem Genre) not immediately and definitively committing to a particular fan's favorite.
 The worst of the hatred occurs if fans either have a preference to a Yuri Genre pairing with another member of the harem, or if they can find another more interesting male character around — or create one themselves, if necessary.